mikasuon/Sublime-Text-D365-Web-Resources/README.md

   * Uses Microsoft ADAL libraries.
 Supports Multi-factor Authentication (MFA).
 No passwords ever saved to config files.
   * Can connect to multiple organizations at the same time.
 Source code can be easily copy/pasted between organizations.
   * Automatic file backups when uploading Web Resources.
   * Automatic version conflict detection.
-User will be warned if a Web Resource have been modified since the last time Web Resources were downloaded (of course local/server backups will be taken if user makes a wrong decision).
+User will be warned if a Web Resource have been modified since last time Web Resources were downloaded (of course local/server backups will be taken if user makes a wrong decision).